Free Statistical Tools on the WEB

 click here to return to reports page

-There is a great deal of research methods information available for free on the WEB.
-Information includes data or data sets, and also general statistical textbooks, email lists, software, and many sites about special topics, such as epidemiology, forecasting, data presentation, data editing, multiple imputation, and propensity score analysis.
+There is a great deal of information about statistics available for free on the web.
+Information includes data, general statistical textbooks, email lists, software, and many sites about special topics, such as epidemiology, forecasting, data presentation, data editing, multiple imputation, and propensity score analysis.
 This article is a brief review of some useful sites covering these topics.

-The best place to start for learning about statistics is HyperStatistics Online, at http://davidmlane.com/hyperstat/index.html.
-This is the best place it is a a nice statistics book, and it is a comprehensive list of other on line statistics books.
+For students or those who want to learn about statistics, the best place to start is at various on-line statistics books.
+One is HyperStatistics Online, at http://davidmlane.com/hyperstat/.
+This is a a nice statistics book, and it is a comprehensive list of other on line statistics books.
 Most of these are basic to intermediate.
-One book, the Statsoft text, http://www.statsoft.com/textbook/stathome.html has fairly advanced topics.
-Another, Statistics at square one http://www.bmj.com/statsbk/ is a fairly introductory book.
+One book, the Statsoft text, http://www.statsoft.com/textbook/ has the basics as well as fairly advanced topics.
+Another approach is a site is Robert Niles' site Statistics Every Writer Should Know http://www.robertniles.com/stats/ with plain English explanations for many basic statistical concepts.
+Another list of online statistics books is here http://gsociology.icaap.org/methods/stat.htm

 There is also tons of free software on the net.
 The best place to find free statistical software is the Free Statistical Software site at http://statpages.org/javasta2.html.
 This site lists general purpose software, as well as software devoted to specific purposes, such as curve fitting, epidemiology, surveys, and programming.
 There are also brief descriptions of each package.
 We also list software packages on our page http://gsociology.icaap.org/methods/soft.html along with a list of other sites that list free statistical packages.
+As far as we can tell, our site is the only one that compares the statistical output from many of the different programs, and we report that all of the programs that we reviewed gave the same results.
+That's good.
 One great site about learning how to use statistical software is the Statistical Computing site, at http://www.ats.ucla.edu/stat/default.htm.
 They have a large number of links, how to's and other material, mostly for commercial packages.
 One review of free statistical software is here http://en.citizendium.org/wiki/Free_statistical_software which briefly describes the history, quality, functions and limits of a number of free packages.
+Wikipedia practically copied this citizendium page.

 click here to return to top

-Graphics: After analyzing data, it is very helpful to know how to best present the results.
-Very good sites are: Informative Presentation of Tables, Graphs and Statistics, at http://www.rdg.ac.uk/ssc/publications/guides/toptgs.html ,Washington Statistical Society Methodology Seminars, Data Presentation: A Guide To Good Graphics http://www.scs.gmu.edu/~wss/methods/zawitzg.html and Presenting Data http://lilt.ilstu.edu/gmklass/pos138/datadisplay/ .
-Also BTS’s Guide to Good Statistical Practice has a useful section on presenting results, at http://www.bts.gov/publications/guide_to_good_statistical_practice_in_the_transportation_field/index.html .
-For some interesting good and bad examples, see the Gallery of Data Visualization, at http://www.math.yorku.ca/SCS/Gallery/
+Presenting Results: After analyzing data, it is very helpful to know how to best present the results.
+Very good sites are: Communicating Statistics https://gss.civilservice.gov.uk/statistics/presentation-and-dissemination/Improving Data Visualization http://www.improving-visualisation.org/BTS’s Guide to Good Statistical Practice section on presenting results, at http://www.bts.gov/publications/guide_to_good_statistical_practice_in_the_transportation_field/index.html, Stat Canada's Statistics book, chapter on presenting graphs http://www.statcan.gc.ca/edu/power-pouvoir/ch9/5214821-eng.htm and UNECEs Making Data Meaningful series http://www.unece.org/stats/documents/writing/.
+For some interesting good and bad examples, see Michael Friendly's Gallery of Data Visualization, at http://euclid.psych.yorku.ca/datavis.ca/ More recently, there are sites showing moving charts, like Gapminder http://www.gapminder.org/ or mapping international data like Show http://show.mappingworlds.com/world/

-Forecasting: Two faculty members have lectures about forecasting on the web.
-These are Bob Nau's class notes on forecasting at http://www.duke.edu/~rnau/411out00.html, and Hossein Arsham's Time Series Analysis and Forecasting Techniques, at http://home.ubalt.edu/ntsbarsh/Business-stat/stat-data/Forecast.htm Also, another forecasting site is the Federal Forecasters Consortium, at http://www1.va.gov/vhareorg/ffc.htm Conference proceedings can be downloaded from this site.
+Forecasting: Several faculty members have lectures about forecasting.
+Hossein Arsham's Time Series Analysis and Forecasting Techniques, at http://home.ubalt.edu/ntsbarsh/Business-stat/stat-data/Forecast.htm and Robert Nau's Lecture Notes on Forecasting http://people.duke.edu/~rnau/411home.htm Also, another forecasting site is the Federal Forecasters Consortium, at http://www.va.gov/HEALTHPOLICYPLANNING/FFC_2014.asp Conference proceedings can be downloaded from this site.

 Methods of gathering data: There are a number of sites on gathering data.
 Two places to start are Resources for Methods in Evaluation and Social Research, at http://gsociology.icaap.org/methods/ and The World Wide Evaluation Information Gateway http://www.policy-evaluation.org/ These site are link to other sites about methods, quantitative and qualitative.
 Some sites are about specific tools in data gathering.
-The Statnotes site has a section on survey methods, at http://faculty.chass.ncsu.edu/garson/PA765/survey.htm Tom O'Connor's lecture notes, at http://www.apsu.edu/oconnort/3760/3760lects.htm covers various issues such as measurement, validity and reliability, and scales in indexes.
+Tom O'Connor's lecture notes, at http://www.drtomoconnor.com/3760/default.htm covers various issues such as measurement, validity and reliability, and scales in indexes.

 click here to return to reports page